FeralInteractive/totalwar-empire/README.md

 * The mobile game uses the same methods for modding as the desktop game with a few changes like texture formats (mobile uses astc).
 * Database editing uses the same tools as Windows.
 * **This GitHub will not contain any explanations of how to mod Total War Empire and is purely focused on mobile specific information.**

+# Links

+Here are some links to communities and projects that might be useful to modders wanting to know more about modding Total War Empire on all platforms:

+* etwng - Empire Total War Community Tools - https://github.com/taw/etwng/
+ * db tool - db <-> tsv converter can mod mobile database files - https://github.com/taw/etwng/tree/master/db